 Clicking this image will take you to an external page.

-We’ve talked about the stages of human trafficking and what makes girls and young women vulnerable or a target.
+We’ve talked about the stages of human trafficking and what makes femme-identifying youth vulnerable or a target.
 It’s not always easy to know if you or your friend is being trafficked.
 Here are some signs to look for:

 • Uses language/vocabulary related to trafficking such as: “u in the game” or “be my rider” or ‘telly ting”

-• Excessive primping – getting your nails or hair did on the regs
+• Excessive primping – getting your nails or hair done.

 • Show signs of trauma and/or abuse – withdrawn, not trusting